Fixed-Radius Neighbour Search Using Thrust #

 the cutoff radius which defines an interacting pair.
 Importantly, the input device vectors must be passed by reference,

 because they will be permuted based on the sorting.
-The function will return a std::pair
+The function will return a std::pair of device vectors, where each

 device vector represents one of the sides of the output pairs found.
-A template parameter, I
+A template parameter, I will be used to specify

 the integer type of the indices.
 Thus, the function definition will look like:

-#include <thrust/device_vector.h>
+#include <thrust/device_vector.h> // thrust::device_vector

-#include <utility>
+#include <utility> // std::pair

 template<typename F, typename I>